 Morrisville in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 12.449′ N, 74° 46.757′ W. Marker is in Morrisville, Pennsylvania, in Bucks County.
-Marker is at the intersection of Legion Avenue and Clymer Avenue on Legion Avenue.
+40° 12.279′ N, 74° 46.444′ W. Marker is in Morrisville, Pennsylvania, in Bucks County.
+Marker is on South Pennsylvania Avenue south of U.S. 1, on the right when traveling south.
+Marker is located beside the sidewalk near where the US Highway 1 off-ramp connects with Pennsylvania Avenue southbound.
 Touch for map.
-Located on the property of Summerseat.
 Marker is in this post office area: Morrisville PA 19067, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Summerseat (within shouting distance of this marker); a different marker also named Summerseat (about 300 feet away, measured in a direct line); Robert Morris (approx. 0.2 miles away); Old Millstone (approx. 0.4 miles away); Pennsylvania (approx. 0.4 miles away); Trenton Ferry John Fitch Steamboat Dock (approx. ¾ mile away in New Jersey); Trenton Iron Works 1847-1867 (approx. ¾ mile away in New Jersey).
+Robert Morris (approx. ¼ mile away); World War I Memorial (approx. 0.3 miles away); Old Millstone Summerseat (approx. 0.4 miles away); a different marker also named Summerseat (approx. 0.4 miles away); Pennsylvania (approx. 0.4 miles away); John Fitch Steamboat Dock (approx. half a mile away in New Jersey); Trenton Iron Works 1847-1867 (approx. half a mile away in New Jersey).
 Touch for a list and map of all markers in Morrisville.